madelineabbott/OUF_CR_twostage/README.md

 ```
 For more details on stage 1, see https://arxiv.org/abs/2307.15681.

-In **stage2**, the cumulative risk model is fit.
+In **stage 2**, the cumulative risk model is fit.
 Stage 2 uses results from stage 1 to carry out the following steps:

 1. Factor scores are predicted at the measurement occasions using the dynamic factor model parameters.
 2. Individuals within the dataset are bootstrapped.